MLSTidbits/btrfsnapd/README.md

   How and Why to Use
 </h2>

-**BTRFS Snapshot** is designed to be used on a daily basis to create snapshots of your BTRFS filesystem.
+**BTRFSNAPD** is designed to be used on a daily basis to create snapshots of your BTRFS filesystem.
 The application will automatically create snapshots and delete old ones to keep the disk usage under control.
 You can configure the application to create snapshots at specific times and keep a certain number of snapshots.

 <h3
   style="margin-top: 24;font-size: 24px; font-weight: 600;">
   Configuration
 </h3>
-To configure **BTRFS Snapshot**, you can edit the configuration file located at `/etc/btrfs-snapshot.conf`.
+To configure **BTRFSNAPD**, you can edit the configuration file located at `/etc/btrfsnapd.conf`.
 The configuration file allows you to set the following options:

 ---